 When you’re talking plants – you can’t ignore the soils and roots.
 When you’re talking roots – you can’t ignore the soil.
 When you’re talking soils – you can’t ignore the bedrock.

 Limestone is composed mostly of lime which is a favorite of farmers in acidic regions.
-It raises the pH of the soil – which is beneficial for most agricultural crops.
-There are places in Wisconsin where the industrial mining of lime was commonplace – and there are names to prove it – such as Lime Kiln road and places to visit – like High-Cliff State Park’s lime kiln.
-Since much of southeast Wisconsin’s soil parent material was limestone – our soils tends to be more towards the alkaline side which can be a challenge for gardeners who want to plant popular plants from other regions in our local soils.
+It raises the pH of the soil – which is beneficial for most crops.
+There are places in Wisconsin where the industrial mining of lime was commonplace – and there are names to prove it – such as Lime Kiln Road and places to visit – like High-Cliff State Park’s lime kiln.
+Since much of southeast Wisconsin’s soil parent material was limestone – our soils tend to be more towards the alkaline side which can be a challenge for gardeners who want to plant popular plants from other regions in our local soils.

 Plants requiring acidic soil – such as Red Maple, Rhododendron, Azalea, Blueberries, Hemlock, Swamp White Oak, and Red Pine – have a rough time in many areas in southeast Wisconsin.
 Their roots just aren’t adapted to the specific soils of our region.